karavanlarp/karavanlarp.github.io/eng/world/leonte.md

 There are fundamentally two societal classes.
 The citizen class is made up of all unmarked alenti.
 The small minority is the upper class, known as the Chosen, who bear a mark from the Emperor and a special path in life.

+**Guilds**

+Guilds are so called workers' unions, uniting people of the same occupation.
+Guilds regulate occupation standards and stand for the rights of their members.
+Guilds are present in the whole Empire and there are many different kinds of them.
+Usually a guild is led from their headquarters by the guild council, made up of the masters of that particular trade.

+Joining a guild is either easy or hard depending on the guild.
+Some more sophisticated guild set severe standards for joining and not everyone is accepted.
+Therefore it is possible for someone of a certain trade to have the choice between more than one guild.

+The custom is that guild members pay a membership fee every year.
+This money is used to fund guild life and guild rooms.
+Guilds have houses or meeting rooms in all bigger cities.

+Some guilds:

+Not all of these groups are called guilds, some of them have different titles.
+Besides the mentioned groups, there are more than three hundred guilds in the Imperial list.

+* **Palace Mages Guild** - The guild of highly valued mages who render their services to the Emperor, the Emperor’s Court and other Chosen.
+This guild’s membership is invite-only.
+* **Peoples’ Mages Guild** - Also simply known as the Mages’ Guild.
+Largest mages’ guild in the Empire.
+The People’s Mages Guild is the one responsible for mining and refining apeiron in the Empire.
+All legally sold apeiron in the Empire originates from the Mages’ Guild.
+Most of Imperial mages belong to this organisation.
+The Mages’ Guild also oversees the Mage Academies.
+* **Collegium of Doctors** - The group of university-learned medical doctors.
+* **Peoples’ Medics Guild** - The guild of self-taught or school-learned doctors.
+Many retired army medics are also members.
+* **Alchemists’ Guild** - The main guild of alchemists, separated into many subguilds based on the interests of their members (medical alchemists, war alchemists, studying alchemists and others).
+* **Artisans Alliance** - One of the largest guilds in the Empire, the Alliance is a group representing over a hundred types of trade.
+All sorts of smiths, tailors, printers and many others belong here.
+Being admitted into the Alliance is a sign of legitimacy for an artisans’ guild, as the Alliance negotiates with the Empire for them and is often able to acquire better options.
+* **Merchants’ Guild** - A rich guild, handles funding and manning the border caravan’s nearly singlehandedly.
+* **Performers’ Guild** - All sorts of performers from actors to singers belong here.
+* **Security Guild** - A guild with many war veterans and other skilled fighters as members.
+The guild offers various services in relation to guarding someone or something.
+There are rumors the guild also offers some not so savory or legal options, but it has never been officially proved.

+* **Night Guild** - There are illegal guilds as well, unrecognised by the Empire.
+The Night Guild is one of such by rumor, having black market fences, assassins, thieves and others as members.

 **Virtues**

 The following eight virtues are especially important in the Empire: